abrahamoaks/Life-Expectancy-Prediction-After-Thoracic-Surgery-Web-Application/README.md

   - JavaScript

 ## Data Source
-The dataset used in this project is sourced from the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/277/thoracic+surgery+data).
+The dataset used in this project is sourced from the University of California (UCI) Machine Learning Repository (https://archive.ics.uci.edu/dataset/277/thoracic+surgery+data).

 ## Conclusion